 - Remembering to take snapshots at regular intervals.

 - Snapshots may not be persistent when there are large or multi-striped EBS volumes.
 The consistency issue may happen for a single EBS volume, too, with non-committed or in memory data.

 - If a number of snapshots are created, their management and cleaning process is cumbersome.

-However, CPM makes automated backups and snapshot management much easier.
-By providing an efficient way to regularly backup your system, CPM ensures that Windows instances stay consistent with VSS, which is crucial for critical production environments and quick data restoration.
+However, N2WS makes automated backups and snapshot management much easier.
+By providing an efficient way to regularly backup your system, N2WS ensures that Windows instances stay consistent with VSS, which is crucial for critical production environments and quick data restoration.

 Related articles: How-to backup an AWS hosted MS Sharepoint environment